 I am part of the Software Systems Lab, an energetic group of professors and students working on highly relevant challenges in today's cutting-edge technologies, such as mobile devices, cloud computing, and distributed systems.

 I completed my Ph.D. in 2011 at the University of Washington, under the supervision of Professors Steve Gribble, Yoshi Kohno, and Hank Levy.
 I did my undergraduate studies in my home country, Romania, at the Polytechnic University of Bucharest.
+I am the recipient of a Microsoft Research Faculty Fellowship, an NSF CAREER award, an Honorable Mention for the 2013 Inaugural Dennis M. Ritchie Doctoral Dissertation Award, a William Chan Memorial Dissertation Award, and two best paper awards, and Google Student and Faculty Fellowships.

 I am extremely fortunate to supervise a set of wonderful Ph.D. students: